OliwierKossak/subset_sum_problem/README.md

 3. Simulated annealing - Simulated Annealing is a probabilistic optimization algorithm inspired by the annealing process in metallurgy, where a material is heated to a high temperature and then gradually cooled to remove defects, reducing its energy and increasing its overall quality.
 In optimization, it's used to find an approximate solution to an optimization problem, particularly in cases where a global optimum is sought, and the search space is complex.

 4. Genetic algorithm - A Genetic Algorithm (GA) is a heuristic optimization algorithm inspired by the process of natural selection and genetics.
 It's often used for optimization and search problems where traditional algorithms may be impractical.
 The algorithm works by maintaining a population of potential solutions and evolving them over successive generations.

+# Starting the program:
+**input data:**
+the sum of the set that are being searched for = 5000 number of algorithm iterations = 100 the size of the starting set that is searched for in order to find a solution = 1000 of numbers generate in range -1000 to 1000